PacificBiosciences/ANGEL/README.md

 #### Dumb ORF prediction

-`dumb_predict.py` takes as input a fasta file and outputs all longest ORFs (could be overlapping) that exceed the user-defined minimum length and has a positive log-odds scores based on hexamer frequencies.
+`dumb_predict.py` takes as input a FASTA file.
+It outputs all longest ORFs (which could be overlapping) that exceed the user-defined minimum length and has a positive log-odds scores based on hexamer frequencies.

-The usage is:
+Usage:

 ```
 dumb_predict.py <fasta_filename> <output_prefix>